-Before starting, make sure your computer is fully powered off and all connectors are disconnected from it.
+Before starting, ensure your computer is fully powered off, and all connectors are disconnected.

 1. Remove all case lids and filters

-Remove all lids from your case and all the filters that can be easily removed.
+Remove all lids from your case and all filters that can be easily removed.

-2. Remove graphics card and any other cards with a fan(s)
+2. Remove the graphics card and any other cards with a fan(s)

 Unscrew the single screw that holds the card in place.

-Be careful not to touch the edge connectors that fit into the expansion slot.
+Be careful not to touch the edge connectors for the expansion slot.

 3. Use compressed air to blow out all the dust

-Info Nibble: Before you begin, please consider using safety glasses and a filter mask.
-Also, do it outside, you will thank me later.
+Tip: Before you begin, please consider using safety glasses and a filter mask.
+Also, do it outside.